Onetism/IEIM/README.md

-# EDformer
+# IEIM
-This is the source code for the AAAI2025 #691 manuscript "Inter-event Interval Microscopy for Event Cameras".
+This is the source code for the manuscript "Inter-event Interval Microscopy for Event Cameras".

 ## Environment
 tifffile \